 Out of State Medical Assistance

 While we cannot accept out of state Medicaid, we have successfully contracted single case agreements with some individual out of state Medicaid providers so that treatment has been covered.
-For more information, please contact Barbara Scher, International Finance and Development Coordinator, at email@example.com.
+For assistance, please contact: Lana Ferdman, Financial Specialist, International and Self-Pay, at firstname.lastname@example.org.

 Plans Where We Are Out of Network

 If your insurance limits the geographical area in which you are able to receive care or have an HMO that prevents you from going out of network, we may be able to be of assistance.
 Our past experience has proven that we can sometimes negotiate agreements with insurance companies allowing patients to be seen for necessary specialized treatment, even if their insurance company initially did not approve treatment at Sinai.
-For more information, please contact Barbara Scher, International Finance and Development Coordinator, at firstname.lastname@example.org.
+For assistance, please contact: Lana Ferdman, Financial Specialist, International and Self-Pay, at email@example.com.